Enter Field and Unknown Data

 The primary data user for River Watch data is the Clean Water Act, which protects drinking water, recreation, aquatic life and agriculture uses.
 The state agency that administers the Colorado Clean Water Act is the Colorado Department of Public Education and Environment (CDPHE).
 CDPHE divides the state into major basins and each river in the basin into segments in order to regulate discharge permits, monitor and assess attainment of uses in state waters.
 Rivers, wetlands, lakes and reservoir segments are Water Body IDs.

-Find Watershed Report on a river you love in Colorado and other data visual displays at http://coloradoriverwatch.org/our-data/.
+Find the Watershed Report on a river you love in Colorado and other data visual displays at the River Watch data page.